 The grassland on the adjacent landfill site is used in winter by large flocks of Lapwing, Wigeon and Canada Geese.
 Late August, Wheatear are often seen perched on vents located on the landfill and it’s not unusual for Whinchat to perch on taller weeds into September, with Stonechat also making an appearance at this time and into October.
 Flocks of 30-100 Meadow Pipit also use the landfill on passage from early September, with Rock Pipit sometimes seen and heard flying over.

-Common Terns and Black-headed Gulls breed on the island and on rafts and FOLL has installed a Sand Martin bank, which sadly doesn’t always yield results, but Shelduck boxes built on top of it in 2016, might bring other breeding triumphs in future.
+Common Terns and Black-headed Gulls breed on the island and on rafts and LWT has installed a Sand Martin bank and Shelduck boxes built on top of it in 2016, might bring further breeding triumphs in future.
 The wide views from the hide make it a good vantage point for picking up birds of prey, passage species annually include, Osprey, Marsh Harrier and Hobby, with Red Kite, Buzzard, Sparrowhawk and Kestrel being the most common, plus if you are to see a Peregrine anywhere, then over the landfill is the most likely, similarly sightings of Ravens are nearly all over the landfill and point towards nearby breeding since 2014.

 Hirundines are often first seen over the lake in spring and gather to their largest flocks in the autumn, Yellow Wagtails are hardly seen anywhere else in the area, but mostly flying over.

-In the colder winters the lake itself holds good numbers of most of the wildfowl to be found at Dinton Pastures, but Wigeon numbers swelled considerably rising typically to 500, but also have exceeded 1000.
-Teal maximums have also risen here to 120-150 on a regular basis.
-Winter thrushes gather in good numbers on the landfill, 200-300 Redwing, 80-150 Fieldfare and whilst farming is not bringing a wealth of finches, the feeders outside the hide do attract a good number of birds of a range of species.
+In the colder winters, the lake itself holds good numbers of most of the wildfowl to be found at Dinton Pastures, but Wigeon numbers may be swelled considerably, rising typically to 500 and have exceeded 1000.
+Teal maxima have also risen here to 120-150 on a regular basis.
+Winter thrushes gather in good numbers on the landfill, with typically a few hundred Redwing and Fieldfare.
+There are smaller numbers of finches, but the feeders outside the hide attract a good number of birds of a range of species.

-Waders are attracted at all times, winter has brought Ruff, 1000+ Lapwing, 30-60 Snipe can be seen hiding along the lake edge and when icebound, both Dunlin and Curlew have roosted.
-Summer brings Redshank, Oystercatcher, Little-ringed Plover and 1-2 Lapwing also use the area during nearby breeding attempts.
+Waders are attracted in all seasons, winter has brought Ruff, 1000+ Lapwing, 30-60 Snipe can be seen hiding along the lake edge and when icebound, both Dunlin and Curlew have roosted.
+Summer brings Redshank, Oystercatcher and Little-ringed Plover, and Lapwing breeding nearby also use the area.